Wake AHEC Upcoming Continuing Education / Continuing Professional Development / Medical Education Program and Course Listing

 ** Self-Study ** This program will review the Evidence Based Resource Guide for Treating Concurrent Substance Use in Adults.
 This guide will look at the statistics and treads, potential outcomes and specific needs of individuals using more than one substance.
 Considerations and strategies for adding concurrent substance use (CDU) and concurrent substance use disorders (CSUD) will be explored.

-Adolescent Health and NC Law: Update 2023
+Adolescent Health and NC Law

 ** Webcast ** The purpose of this webinar is to provide current information about NC Public Health Law as it pertains to issues such as consent and confidentiality for adolescent health care.
 Topics will include the types of health services for which a minor can consent, the confidentiality of a minor’s health information, mandatory reporting requirements for healthcare professionals to include legal responsibilities for reporting suspected adolescent abuse and more.
 (June 30th - annual review date)

-NC Public Health Law Overview and Update 2023
+Introduction to NC Public Health Law

-Prevalence & Patterns of Substance Abuse in the Elderly - * Coming Soon, Registration not open *
+Nursing as a Profession: MedSurg Nurse - * Coming Soon, Registration not open *

 Wake AHEC Health Careers Program Listing